ruandersMSFT/Compliance/compliance/regulatory/offering-CJIS.md

 The CJIS Security Policy integrates presidential and FBI directives, federal laws, and the criminal justice community's Advisory Policy Board decisions, along with guidance from the National Institute of Standards and Technology (NIST).
 The Policy is periodically updated to reflect evolving security requirements.

 The CJIS Security Policy defines 13 areas that private contractors such as cloud service providers must evaluate to determine if their use of cloud services can be consistent with CJIS requirements.
-These areas correspond closely to NIST 800-53, which is also the basis for the Federal Risk and Authorization Management Program ([FedRAMP](offering-FedRAMP.md)), a program under which Microsoft has been certified for its Government Cloud offerings.
+These areas correspond closely to NIST 800-53, which is also the basis for the Federal Risk and Authorization Management Program ([FedRAMP (Office 365)](offering-FedRAMP.md)), a program under which Microsoft has been certified for its Government Cloud offerings.

 In addition, all private contractors who process CJI must sign the CJIS Security Addendum, a uniform agreement approved by the US Attorney General that helps ensure the security and confidentiality of CJI required by the Security Policy.
 It also commits the contractor to maintaining a security program consistent with federal and state laws, regulations, and standards, and limits the use of CJI to the purposes for which a government agency provided it.